 The pressing climate crisis has made it clear that the focus of this generation of entrepreneurs is – and has to remain – on creating a more sustainable future.
 And, with the rollout of ambitious but necessary projects such as the European Green Deal and the UN’s 17 Sustainable Development

+What is your biggest tip for marketing and communications this Spring Term?
+It has to be to think beyond the pandemic.
 Rather scarily, 25 independent schools in the UK have closed as a direct result of Covid-19 (source: TES, 12 Aug 2020).
 The current pandemic has impacted on family finances

 I’ve been lecturing at a series of marketing events in the last couple of weeks and twice now I’ve been asked what the difference is between interruption and intention marketing and how we as marketers can make use of the two different models.